A parent's guide to buying an Amazon Fire Kids tablet

 Amazon Fire Kids tablet: Pricing

-Amazon Fire Kids tablets cover a range of prices in an attempt to be accessible to everyone.
-Starting with the Fire 7 Kids or Fire 7 Kids Pro, you can pick up either option tablet for $99.99.
+Amazon's fantastic Fire Kids tablets cover a range of prices in an attempt to be accessible to everyone.
+Starting with the new Fire 7 Kids for 2022, you can pick up the 16GB option for $109.99 or bump it up to 32GB for $129.99.
+As of right now, the Fir 7 Kids Pro from last year hasn't gotten the update yet, so you can pick it up for $49.99.
 If you want to move into a more powerful, larger tablet, the Fire HD 8 Kids and Fire HD 8 Kids Pro runs $139.99.
 Moving up to the biggest offering from Amazon, the Fire HD 10 Kids or Fire HD 10 Kids Pro costs $199.99.

 Amazon Fire Kids tablet: Differences

-Amazon offers three different sizes of tablets for its kids tablets.
+Amazon offers three different sizes of tablets for its kid's tablets to cover a wide range in the category of excellent Android tablets for kids.
 You may recall that I said previously that there are six choices of Amazon Fire Kids tablets, well that is because each size of the tablet comes in two different configurations.
 It sounds a bit confusing, I know, but let's break it down a bit so we can sort it out.

 |Fire 7 Kids